aws-samples/robust-toxicity-predictor/README.md

 This repository contains code to showcase how to train a transformer-based toxicity language classifier using Huggingface, test the trained model on adversarial examples, and then perform adversarial training and analyze its effect on the trained toxicity classifier.

+## Data
+* Manually download the Jigsaw toxic comment classification Data Set from Kaggle: https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data

+* Unzip and save the data to a local folder named `data`

 ## Repo Structure
 ```bash
 +-- notebooks